 - Immunization Records: Colorado state law requires current immunization records prior to the student attending school

-For more information on District Admissions Requirements, visit Admissions RequirementsFor more information on new Kindergarten admissions, visit Kindergarten Registration
+For more information on District Admissions Requirements, visit Admissions RequirementsFor more information on kindergarten registration, visit Kindergarten Registration

-Preschool RegistrationFor more information on new Preschool admissions, visit Preschool Registration
+Preschool RegistrationFor more information on preschool registration, visit Preschool Registration

 Returning Student RegistrationFor more information on returning students, visit Annual Student Data Update